rbanffy/3270font/README.md

 ------------------------

-The script `generate_derived.pe` calls FontForge and generates PostScript, OTF and TTF versions of the base font, as well as a slightly more condensed .sfd file with the base font narrowed to 488 units, with no glyph rescaling and its corresponding PostScript, TTF and OTF versions.
+The script `generate_derived.pe` calls FontForge and generates PostScript, OTF, TTF and WOFF versions of the base font, as well as a slightly more condensed .sfd file with the base font narrowed to 488 units, with no glyph rescaling and its corresponding PostScript, TTF, OTF and WOFF versions.

 Contributing
 ------------